Real time 3D coherent X-ray diffraction imaging

 We also compared the computational performance of CPRA for reconstructing the SA cell of Fig.~\ref{fig:5}.
 This case only required 100 initial guesses and 39 iterations for each 2D intensity map on average.
 CPRA took less than 20 sec on Nvidia RTX 3080 Ti, which is consistent with a real time reconstruction.
 CPRA was around 300 times faster than the conventional method when comparing on the same computing (CPU or GPU) architecture.

-In summary, we introduced a highly efficient CPRA for 3D CXDI.
-CPRA is based on defining episodes of reconstructed 2D POs and iterating over the episodes, such that each PO in an iteration is obtained based on a mixture of the POs reconstructed in the previous iteration.
-Each 2D PO reconstruction corresponds to a 2D image slice obtained experimentally, and its reconstruction is highly efficient.
-The final set of the reconstructed 2D objects corresponds to images that contain phase information, so that the final 3D object reconstruction can be accomplished efficiently and accurately via tomographic techniques.

-CPRA requires a small number of iterations to achieve a high-quality reconstruction, and even 1-2 iterations may be sufficient.
-CPRA also uses a significantly smaller amount of memory, which is important for considering large objects.
-The numerical comparisons demonstrate that CPRA achieves 100-300 fold speed-ups on GPU, and 30-120 fold speed-ups on CPU with equal reconstructing qualities.
-Moreover, CPRA allows obtaining a much higher resolution, still being significantly faster.
-For example, it take 1.6 sec, 4.3 sec, 24.1 sec and 670 sec to reconstruct 3D objects with images of linear size of 160, 256, 512, and 1024, respectively.
-These speeds allow performing 3D CXDI in real time, concurrent with experimental procedures.
+In summary, a highly efficient CPRA for 3D CXDI was introduced.
+CPRA requires a small number, as little as 1-2, of iterations and a small amount of memory to achieve a high-quality reconstruction.
+The numerical comparisons demonstrate that CPRA achieves 100-300 fold speed-ups on GPU, and 30-120 fold speed-ups on CPU with equal or even significantly higher reconstructing qualities.
+These performance allows executing 3D CXDI in real time, concurrent with experimental procedures.

-CPRA has several benefits that can allow future extensions.
-CPRA allows concurrent partial reconstruction during the experiment.
-By noticing that Steps A and B of CPRA are 2D operations that do not require collecting a full episode, reconstructing only a part of the 2D POs is possible.
-Additionally, CPRA can be efficiently implemented on multi-core, multi-CPU and multi-GPU computing systems to provide further speed-ups and to reconstruct larger objects.

-Given the benefits of CPRA, it can become a part of experimental apparatus in synchrotron facilities, where a desktop computer with a GPU can be used to reconstruct objects during the experiment, and thus allow conducting the experiments more efficiently.
-The real-time CXDI reconstruction can be combined with using numerical simulators to assist performing experiments.
-For example, micromagnetic modeling tools can be used to predict and assist in choosing experimental procedures for CXDI of magnetic nanostructures\cite{14,40,41}.
+CPRA has several benefits that can allow future extensions, such as concurrent partial reconstructions or 2D POs and highly efficient implementations on multi-core, multi-CPU, and multi-GPU computing systems to reconstruct larger objects.
+Given the benefits of CPRA, it can become a part of a more efficient experimental apparatus in synchrotron facilities.
+The real-time 3D CXDI reconstruction can be combined with using numerical, e.g., micromagnetic \cite{14,40,41}, simulators, to further assist performing experiments.